tangofoxtrot/commit_guard/README.md

 # CommitGuard

-Prevent unwanted code from being committed (sleep, debugger, bindin.pry).
+Prevent unwanted code from being committed (sleep, debugger, binding.pry).
 Commit Guard allows the user to define custom rules at both the global and project level}

 ## Installation